shawnwanderson/ltfwebsite/content/homepage/work.md

-We are implementing the network infrastructure required to support the emerging 100 billion dollar national Indigenous economy.
+We are implementing network infrastructure to support the emerging 100 billion dollar national Indigenous economy.
 This means leapfrogging conservative technology for more efficient solutions enabled by blockchain and big data.
 <!--  -->